Missions to Host Job Fair on Saturday, February 16

 All interested candidates can apply at the Missions' Administrative Office on the first base side of Wolff Stadium.
 Please enter the stadium on the first base/Hwy 90 side.

-- Missions to Host Job Fair on Saturday, February 16 - San Antonio Missions
+- Missions to Host Job Fair on Saturday, February 16 - TL

-- OKC Dodgers Hosting Annual Job Fair February 21 & 23 - Oklahoma City Dodgers

-- Chasers CEO/Managing Owner Gary Green Receives Humanitarian Award - Omaha Storm Chasers
+- Amarillo Sod Poodles Reveal Hodgetown Digital Signage - Amarillo Sod Poodles

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.